kubeflow/community/proposals/restructure-KF-docs-proposal.md

   - Using IBM Cloud Container Registry (ICR)
   - Pipelines on IBM Cloud Kubernetes Service (IKS)
   - End-to-end Kubeflow on IBM Cloud
+- **Kubeflow on OpenShift** (move up to follow all other "Kubeflow on")
+  - Install Kubeflow on OpenShift
+  - Uninstall Kubeflow
 - **Kubeflow Operator**
   - Introduction
   - Installing Kubeflow Operator